SaraMWillis/example-docs/docs/storage_and_transfers/storage/hpc_storage/index.md

     <img src="images/manage_xdisk.png" style="width:500px;">

     This will open a web form where you can enter your size and duration requirements.
-The maximum size that can be requested is 20000GB and the maximum duration is 300 days.
+The maximum size that can be requested is 20000 GB and the maximum duration is 300 days.
 If a PI has created multiple research groups, you can specify the desired group ownership for the allocation from the Group dropdown menu.
 Once you click Ok, your allocation should immediately be available.

     <img src="images/manage_xdisk.png" style="width:500px;">